ajtock/Wheat_DMC1_ASY1_paper/scripts/read_alignment/snakemake_ChIPseq_MNaseseq/README.md

-# snakemake\_ChIPseq\_MNaseseq

-## Automated workflow for paired-end ChIP-seq and MNase-seq data processing and alignment
+# Automated workflow for paired-end ChIP-seq and MNase-seq data processing and alignment

 This is a Snakemake workflow for automated processing and alignment of paired-end read data derived from chromatin immunoprecipitation or micrococcal nuclease digestion followed by high-throughput sequencing (ChIP-seq or MNase-seq).